-Jonathan showed seventy five original paintings of wildlife and landscape of Scotland, in a pop-up wooden pavilion he built for the inaugural BBC Countryfile Event.
-About a thousand visitors from 27 countries world-wide came to visit during that time.
+Jonathan showed seventy five original paintings of wildlife and landscape of Scotland, in a pop-up wooden pavilion, built for the inaugural BBC Countryfile Event in 2016.
+Over a thousand visitors from 27 countries world-wide visited.

 Jonathan was present throughout the exhibition, demonstrating and talking with visitors.
-Besides paintings and drawings, there were limited edition prints and cards for sale, with material from Jonathan’s studio, poetry, film of birds and free leaflets for visitors, given by conservation charities Songbird Survival, the British Dragonfly Society, RSPB.
+Besides paintings and drawings, limited edition prints and cards, there was poetry, film and leaflets from conservation charities, Songbird Survival, the British Dragonfly Society, RSPB.

-‘This is my virtual Ark, like Noah’s,’ explains Jonathan. ”Ark’ means two things: the vessel in which Noah saved creatures from the flood and a container for something life-giving or precious.’.
+Jonathan explains, ‘This is my virtual Ark, like Noah’s’.
+‘Ark’ means both the vessel in which Noah saved creatures from the flood and a container for something precious.’

 ‘I want to encourage humans to live carefully with Nature.
-In this small space,the Lady Chapel of the Cathedral, I have assembled pictures of places and creatures that I care about.
-I have tried to show how beautiful they are, how precious.
+In this small space, the Lady Chapel of the Cathedral, I have assembled pictures of places and creatures I care about.
+I tried to show how beautiful they are.
 When you care about things, you want to protect them.
 You want others to love them too.’

-Visitors were invited to write comments on paper leaves to hang on a bare tree at the entrance.
-In this way, visitors participated in transforming a dead tree into one apparently coming to life with those same paper leaves.
+Visitors were invited to write comments on paper leaves to hang on a bare branch, transforming it into one apparently coming to life.

-Analysing the comments, 47% of visitors mentioned the high quality of the paintings.
-A third mentioned the positive affect of the exhibition, accompanied by the sound of birdsong, in its Cathedral setting.
-They remarked on the warm welcome they experienced and on the way this exhibition opened their eyes to Nature nourishing and comforting us, as we notice and care for it.
+Of the comments, 47% of visitors mentioned the high quality of the paintings, one third mentioned the positive affect of the exhibition, the warm welcome they experienced and the way this exhibition opened their eyes to Nature supporting us, as we care for it.